-8. What if a member is dissatisfied?
+7. What if a member is dissatisfied?

-8.1 Except in cases where there is a liquidation committee, it is the members as a body who have authority to approve the Liquidator's fees.
+- 7.1 As noted above, in an MVL, it is the members as a body who have authority to approve the Liquidator's fees.
 To enable them to carry out this function they may require the Liquidator to call a members' meeting.
-In order to do this at least ten per cent in value of the members must concur with the request, which must be made to the Liquidator in writing.

-8.2 If a member believes that the Liquidator's remuneration is too high, the basis is inappropriate, or the expenses incurred by the Liquidator are in all the circumstances excessive he may, provided certain conditions are met, apply to the court.
+In order to do this at least ten per cent in value of the members must concur with the request, which must be made to the Liquidator in writing. - 7.2 If a member believes that the Liquidator's remuneration is too high, the basis is inappropriate, or the expenses incurred by the Liquidator are in all the circumstances excessive he may, provided certain conditions are met, apply to the court.

-9. What if the Liquidator is dissatisfied?
+8. What if the Liquidator is dissatisfied?

-If he considers that the remuneration fixed by the liquidation committee, or by the members is insufficient, or that the basis used to fix it is inappropriate, he may apply to the court for the amount or rate to be increased or the basis changed.
+If the Liquidator considers that the remuneration fixed by the members is insufficient, or that the basis used to fix it is inappropriate, the Liquidator may apply to the court for the amount or rate to be increased or the basis changed.

-If he decides to apply to the court he must give at least 14 days' notice to the members of the committee and the committee may nominate one or more of its members to appear or be represented at the court hearing.
-If there is no committee, the Liquidator's notice of his application must be sent to such of the shareholders as the court may direct, and they may nominate one or more of their number to appear or be represented.
+If the Liquidator decides to apply to the court, he must give at least 14 days' notice of his application to the shareholders, or such one or more of them as the court may direct, and they may nominate one or more of their number to appear or be represented.
 The court may order the costs to be paid out of the assets.

-10. Other matters relating to remuneration
+9. Other matters relating to remuneration

-10.1 Where the Liquidator realises assets on behalf of a secured creditor he is entitled to be remunerated out of the proceeds of sale in accordance with a scale set out in the Rules.
-Usually, however, the Liquidator will agree the basis of his fee for dealing with charged assets with the secured creditor concerned.

-10.2 Where two (or more) joint Liquidators are appointed it is for them to agree between themselves how the remuneration payable should be apportioned.
-Any dispute between them may be referred to the court, the committee or a meeting of creditors.

-10.3 If the appointed Liquidator is a solicitor and employs his own firm to act in the insolvency, profit costs may not be paid unless authorised by the committee, the members or the court.

-10.4 If a new Liquidator is appointed in place of another, any determination, resolution or court order which was in effect immediately before the replacement continues to have effect in relation to the remuneration of the new Liquidator until a further determination, resolution or court order is made.

-10.5 Where the basis of the remuneration is a set amount, and the Liquidator ceases to act before the time has elapsed or the work has been completed for which the amount was set, application may be made for a determination of the amount that should be paid to the outgoing Liquidator.
+- 9.1 Where the Liquidator realises assets on behalf of a secured creditor, he is entitled to be remunerated out of the proceeds of sale in accordance with a scale set out in the Rules.
+Usually, however, the Liquidator will agree the basis of his fee for dealing with charged assets with the secured creditor concerned. - 9.2 Where two (or more) joint Liquidators are appointed it is for them to agree between themselves how the remuneration payable should be apportioned.
+Any dispute between them may be referred to the court, or to a meeting of members. - 9.3 If the appointed Liquidator is a solicitor and employs his own firm to act in the insolvency, profit costs may not be paid unless authorised by the members or the court. - 9.4 If a new Liquidator is appointed in place of another, any determination, resolution or court order which was in effect immediately before the replacement continues to have effect in relation to the remuneration of the new Liquidator until a further determination, resolution or court order is made. - 9.5 Where the basis of the remuneration is a set amount, and the Liquidator ceases to act before the time has elapsed or the work has been completed for which the amount was set, application may be made for a determination of the amount that should be paid to the outgoing Liquidator.
 The application must be made to the same body as approved the remuneration.
 Where the outgoing Liquidator and the incoming Liquidator are from the same firm, they will usually agree the apportionment between them.

-11. Effective date
+10. Effective date

-This guide applies where a company goes into liquidation on or after 1 November 2011.
+This guide applies where a company goes into liquidation on or after 6 April 2017.